linuxserver/cstate/content/issues/2022-06-05-chevereto.md

 section: issue
 ---

-Due to the [ending of up upstream support](https://github.com/rodber/chevereto-free#readme) for the free version of Chevereto, we will shortly be deprecating [our container](https://github.com/linuxserver/docker-chevereto).
+Due to the [ending of upstream support](https://github.com/rodber/chevereto-free#readme) for the free version of Chevereto, we will shortly be deprecating [our container](https://github.com/linuxserver/docker-chevereto).

 We recommend looking at alternative images such as [pixapop](https://github.com/linuxserver/docker-pixapop/), [piwigo](https://github.com/linuxserver/docker-piwigo/), or [photoshow](https://github.com/linuxserver/docker-photoshow/).